Acton School of Business: History

 The school derives its name from Lord Acton, a 19th-century scholar and originator of the famous quote "Power tends to corrupt, and absolute power corrupts absolutely."

 In October 2018, due to a loss of funding, Hardin-Simmons University ended a number of programs.
 This included closure of its Acton MBA Program campus extension, which terminated Acton's accreditation after 2019.
-Acton has since moved from Austin to Madrid, Spain and is accredited through Universidad Francisco Marroquin.
+Acton has since moved from Austin to Madrid, Spain, and is accredited through Universidad Francisco Marroquin.

 In December 2018, the school accepted applications for the Peterson Fellowship in association with Jordan Peterson for the class of December 2019.

 Program

 Using case reviews, Socratic discussions, exercises and business simulations, Acton offers its MBA entrepreneurship program in under a year.
 Unlike traditional MBA programs, Acton offers only a core curriculum with no additional elective courses.

 The average undergraduate GPA of an admitted student is 3.3, the average age is 30 (median is 29), and the average GMAT score is 637.
-In 2009, Founder Jeff Sandefer and his wife Laura founded Acton Academy, a system of charter schools that use the Socratic method and similar philosophies to the Acton MBA program.
+In 2009, Founder Jeff Sandefer and his wife Laura founded Acton Academy, a system of private schools that uses the Socratic method, and similar philosophies, in the same way as the Acton MBA program.
 There are now over 300 Acton Academies worldwide.

 Notable alumni

-Notable alumni from Acton include Adelle Archer, CEO and founder of Eterneva, which received an investment from Mark Cuban on Shark Tank; U.S. Olympic team member Trey Hardee; and Rep. David Eastman (R) of the Alaska House of Representatives.
+Notable alumni from Acton include US Olympic track and field athlete Trey Hardee; and Rep. David Eastman (R) of the Alaska House of Representatives.